c4spar/cliffy-manual/flags/index.md

 ### Parse context

-The `parseFlags` method accepts also an object as first argument.
-The object can be either a manually created object or the result of a previously called `parseFlags` method.
+The `parseFlags` method accepts also a parse context as first argument.
+The context can either be a manually created object or the result of a previously called `parseFlags` method.

 This can be used to parse command line flags in multiple steps, for example, when parsing options that precede a subcommand.